The 6th Annual Data Privacy Conference USA

 The 5th Annual Data Privacy Conference USA will once again gather top-level political and industry leaders, data privacy experts, legislators, regulators, and civil society to explore the US’s response to a dynamically evolving data privacy landscape.
 The event will examine the current state of data privacy legislation in the US, highlight what can be expected in the medium term, and debate the current outlook for businesses and consumers alike.
 As the US data privacy landscape develops, so does the global outlook.
 The conference will discuss how cooperation between different regions of the world can be deepened to promote the free flow of data, including an update on the EU-US Data Protection Framework.
 Speakers will also explore how the tension between the protection of individuals against the harmful effects of data collection and the promotion of positive innovation can be solved in the context of the deployment of AI technologies, and of the use of health and children’s data.

-The 6th Annual Data Privacy Conference USA will return to Washington, D.C on September 17th, 2024 and will gather key legislators and regulators, top-level industry executives and civil society representatives to explore the pivotal role that data privacy can play in shaping a people-first digital ecosystem.
+The 6th Annual Data Privacy Conference USA returned to Washington, D.C on September 17th, 2024 and gathered key legislators and regulators, top-level industry executives and civil society representatives to explore the pivotal role that data privacy can play in shaping a people-first digital ecosystem.

-The conference will feature top-level sessions evaluating strategies for developing a dynamic US approach to data privacy and governance that anticipates future challenges and adapts to evolving public perceptions of privacy.
-Considering the recent AI boom, speakers will explore how to design and implement responsible AI practices that align with strong data privacy principles and the extent to which a comprehensive federal regulation can be the basis for any future AI-related regulation.
-Sessions will focus on the creation of data-sharing mechanisms that prioritize privacy and unlock societal benefits, and against the backdrop of recent Executive Orders, will address the delicate balance between national security and privacy.
-Finally, alongside an analysis of the state of data privacy regulations worldwide the conference will look into the implications of a constantly shifting regulatory landscape on global data flows.
+The conference featured top-level sessions evaluating strategies for developing a dynamic US approach to data privacy and governance that anticipates future challenges and adapts to evolving public perceptions of privacy.
+Considering the recent AI boom, speakers explored how to design and implement responsible AI practices that align with strong data privacy principles and the extent to which a comprehensive federal regulation can be the basis for any future AI-related regulation.
+Sessions focused on the creation of data-sharing mechanisms that prioritize privacy and unlock societal benefits, and against the backdrop of recent Executive Orders, addressed the delicate balance between national security and privacy.
+Finally, alongside an analysis of the state of data privacy regulations worldwide the conference looked into the implications of a constantly shifting regulatory landscape on global data flows.

-Focusing on building a trust-centric digital future, a common thread throughout our discussions will be the recently released comprehensive draft legislation, APRA, analyzing the extent to which, if passed, it could help shape a future where privacy, innovation and trust form the bedrock of our digital society.
+Focused on building a trust-centric digital future, a common thread throughout our discussions was the recently released comprehensive draft legislation, APRA, analyzing the extent to which, if passed, it could help shape a future where privacy, innovation and trust form the bedrock of our digital society.

 Themes